dennylslee/rock-paper-scissors-DeepRL/Readme.md

 Some of the enhancments utilized in this design over beyond the basic Q-learning (which are introduced mainly be DeepMind in recent years) are:

 1) Dual models (hence the term "double") - one to drive the action decision (also sometime refers as online model, behavior model) and one to act as the target model.
+The inner weights are "tranferred" from the action model to the target model on every move cycle.
 2) Exploiting vs exploration using epsilon greedy method.
 This is essentia in any RL design since exploration is important, especially during the start of the process, to search in different areas of state space which might lead to better optimal operation position.
 When exploring, it is often termed "off-policy" whereas taking an action according to exploitatin is often termed "on-policy".
 3) Experience reply - instead of using most recent history as the learning space, DeepMind introduced the concept of experience reply in which past pass through of the state space is stored in memory.
 Such memory are recalled (sampled) at each move and used in the SGD process (thus achieving the reinforcement notion)